arashsarmadi/2021sp-final-project-arashsarmadi/docsrc/source/train/index.rst

                 super().run()

 Below is the shell script that is called above.
-Note that PIPENV_VENV_IN_PROJECT=1 will result in a venv that is created in locally in the provided directory where a second pipfile is availbe with ML packages
+Note that PIPENV_VENV_IN_PROJECT=1 will result in a venv that is created locally in the provided directory where a second pipfile is available with ML packages

 .. code-block::